Rafael Soriano: Seattle Mariners

 Going into the 2003 season, Baseball America rated Soriano the 27th best prospect in baseball.
 He competed for a spot in the Mariners' starting rotation during spring training.
-He started the season with the Tacoma Rainiers of the Class AAA Pacific Coast League.
-After an effective 2003 season, Soriano suffered a torn ulnar collateral ligament in his right elbow, and underwent Tommy John surgery on August 17, 2004.
+He started the season with the Tacoma Rainiers of the Triple-A Pacific Coast League.
+After an effective 2003 season, Soriano suffered a torn ulnar collateral ligament in his right elbow and underwent Tommy John surgery on August 17, 2004.

-Soriano returned to the Majors on September 10, 2005.
-Soriano suffered a concussion on August 29, 2006, after being struck behind the ear by a line drive hit from Angels slugger Vladimir Guerrero.
-He was released from the hospital the following afternoon.
+Soriano returned to the majors on September 10, 2005.
+He suffered a concussion on August 29, 2006, after being struck behind the ear by a line drive hit from Angels slugger Vladimir Guerrero.
+Soriano was released from the hospital the following afternoon.

 Atlanta Braves

-Soriano was traded to the Atlanta Braves from the Mariners on December 7, 2006, in exchange for left-handed pitcher Horacio Ramírez.
-In an offseason article, ESPN explained why they believed that Soriano was a significantly better player than Ramirez.
+Soriano was traded to the Atlanta Braves from the Mariners on December 7, 2006, for left-handed pitcher Horacio Ramírez.
 Soriano had a mixed bag of success and disappointment in his first season in Atlanta, primarily serving as the setup man to closer Bob Wickman.
 Soriano became the Braves closer after Wickman was designated for assignment in August.
-He earned his first save since May 10 on August 30.
+Soriano earned his first save since May 10 on August 30, then earned three saves in September.
 Soriano was suspended for four games on September 20 after hitting Dan Uggla with a pitch.
 The suspension was reduced to two games after appeal.
 He finished his first season as a Brave with a 3–3 record and 3.00 ERA.
-Soriano signed a two-year contract with the Braves worth US$9 million on January 24, 2008.
+Soriano signed a two-year contract with the Braves worth $9 million on January 24, 2008.
+However, elbow injuries limited him to only 14 innings in 2008.

+In 2009, he allowed no inherited runners to score and had a career-high 12.13 strikeouts per nine innings.
+He had a 1–6 record with 27 saves in a career-high 75 2/3 innings.
 That offseason, the Braves offered Soriano arbitration, expecting that he would decline and test free agency.
-However, Soriano surprised the Braves and accepted arbitration.
-The Braves then traded Soriano to the Tampa Bay Rays on December 10, 2009 for Jesse Chavez.
+However, Soriano surprised the Braves by accepting arbitration.
+Atlanta then traded Soriano to the Tampa Bay Rays on December 10 for Jesse Chavez.